 Now, if farm animals such as a mule, donkey, cows, pigs, goats, and chickens excite your fancy, then mosey over to our barnyard exhibit and see all of the above.
 Or, if you like aquatic animals, we have a variety to see in the small lake behind the Visitors Center.
 You can buy food to feed the ducks, geese, big catfish, bream, and assorted turtles that live there.

-Over the years, Dauset Trails purchased adjacent acreage (1400 total acres now) and added a Woodland Garden Trail, 20 miles of scenic hiking and mountain biking trails, expanded the group camping area with more tent pads, fire rings and "Turkey Roost" camping platforms, created a 1940's era Barnyard and expanded it to include a blacksmith shop, cane syrup cooking area, country store, and tenant house, added a tree identification trail, horse riding trails, expanded the picnic area with a playground, expanded the landscaping, and offer the annual Bluebirds and Bluegrass Festival in April, a Movie Under the Stars event in October, and the Cane Syrup Festival the Saturday before Thanksgiving.
+Over the years, Dauset Trails purchased adjacent acreage (over 1800 acres now) and added a Woodland Garden Trail, 30 miles of scenic hiking and mountain biking trails, a 5 mile looping Equestrian trail, expanded the group camping area with more tent pads, fire rings and "Turkey Roost" camping platforms, created a 1940's era Barnyard and expanded it to include a blacksmith shop, cane syrup cooking area, country store, and tenant house, added a tree identification trail, expanded the picnic area with a playground, expanded the landscaping, remodeled the Bear exhibit, and offer the annual Bluebirds and Bluegrass Festival in April, and the Cane Syrup Festival the Saturday before Thanksgiving.